thefrontside/frontside.com/src/blog/2022-11-7-deno-is-blazing-fast-for-humans.md

 Unfortunately, the dispute between us can never really be resolved to either of our satisfaction and the reason why is that we’re both right.

 From my perspective in 2022, I can plainly see all the clear wins that things like TypeScript and JSX offer, not to mention modern comforts like an established testing framework that Jest provides.
 But just as relevant to that class of time savers is the feeling of fleetness that Node imbued.
-Yet he’s got a point too: how many hours – no, days – have I spent waiting for the code to build?
+And that's his point: how many hours – no, days – have I spent waiting for the code to build?
 I’ll never get those back.

 Luckily now there’s a tool that both of us can get behind.
 Deno brings together the best parts of 2010 and 2022 and fuses them together for an outstanding developer experience without compromises.
-You have all the power and speed of a modern JavaScript runtime but none of the time-intensive install and build steps that you used to have to intermittently run during every portion of the development process.
-You just get the code and run it.
+You have all the power and speed of a modern JavaScript runtime but none of the time-intensive install and build steps that you have to intermittently run during every portion of the development process.
+With Deno, you just get the code and run it.

 Why and how is that possible?
 Because Deno is more than a JavaScript runtime.
 It’s a fully formed software development kit that contains all the tools you need baked right in.